OwlSoul/GLMiFiGNSSRecorder/README.md

 ## Power-on-cycle feature

 Since Gl MiFi defice does not have an internal clock, it relies on NTP for obtaining the time data.
-While you can definitely obtain data vis GNSS as well, this script still utilisez "power-on-cycle" feature.
-Each boot, the POWER_ON_CYCLE_FILE (/root/Scripts/PowerOnCycle/data/cycle) is increased by one.
+While you can definitely obtain data vis GNSS as well, this script still utilizes "power-on-cycle" feature support.
+Each boot, the POWER_ON_CYCLE_FILE (/root/Scripts/PowerOnCycle/data/cycle) is increased by one by a separate script, which is not a part of this repository.
 GNSS reader reads this value and stores together with GNSS data.

 In case POWER_ON_CYCLE_FILE is missing, this mechanics is not used.